Imperva Incapsula’s annual Bot Traffic Report, now in its fourth year, is a statistical study of the typically imperceptible bot traffic landscape.

 In both cases, high website popularity is unlikely to translate into increased good bot traffic.

 For instance, one of our previous studies already showed that there is no correlation between website’s popularity and the amount of Google bot visits.
 This is also the case for the majority of crawlers.
-And while it’s reasonable to think that a popular website will draw more targeted scans, the amount of extra sessions generated are negligible.
+And while it’s reasonable to think that a popular website will draw more targeted scans, the number of extra sessions generated are negligible.

 But while good bots are agnostic to popular content, humans are not.
 In fact, the more popular a website gets, the faster its human population tends to grow—its accelerated growth supported by repeated visits and virality, the latter powered by the (also) constantly growing social media.